IsD4n73/instaDownloader/README.md

 ## Usage
 Execute the instaDow.py file and select the option:

-`1. -- Download post from pubblic profile`
+`1. -- Download post from public profile`

-`2. -- Donload profile picture`
+`2. -- Download profile picture`

 `3. -- Login and download post from private profile`